The Multiversity: Background and creation

 In 2011, DC Comics announced that its entire line of publications would be cancelled following Flashpoint (2011), leading into a rebooted DC Universe known as The New 52.
-The finale of Flashpoint #5 (September 2011) saw three distinct universes from the Multiverse—WildStorm Universe, Vertigo, and the DC Universe—merge into one universe, designated 'Prime Earth' (also later stated to be designated as Earth-33 as well).
+The finale of Flashpoint #5 (September 2011) saw three distinct universes from the Multiverse—WildStorm Universe, Vertigo, and the DC Universe—merge into one universe, designated 'Prime Earth' (also later stated to be designated as Earth-33).
 Dan DiDio clarified that there was still a Multiverse, but gave no details on how it had changed and suggested that The Multiversity might provide answers.
 Morrison later revealed that The Multiversity would not be out until 2012, noting that Quitely had just begun working on his issue.
 Morrison also gave a definitive length for the series, nine one-shots, where two are book-ends with the other seven each focusing on a different universe.
 Tonally, Morrison has described The Multiversity as feeling similar to their work on Seven Soldiers (2005).

 In September 2012, as part of MorrisonCon, DC Entertainment officially confirmed The Multiversity, giving the series a publication date of late 2013.
 It was also revealed that the series would feature eight one-shot issues, each issue being 38 pages plus an eight-page backup.
 Morrison also confirmed that The Multiversity had not been affected by anything in The New 52, but would still feature a "little sort of wave over to the DC Universe," and that The New 52 fits "really nicely into the scheme without doing any damage."

 In February 2013, Morrison stated that they had created a guidebook for DC's Multiverse, incorporating all 52 alternate universes, which other authors reference when working with the Multiverse concept.
 The guidebook was included as the sixth installment of The Multiversity and was published in January 2015; it contained maps and blueprints to the Multiverse as well as brief descriptions of the meta-humans that populate 45 out of its 52 alternate Earths (with details about Earths 14, 24, 25, 27, 28, 46 and 49 omitted entirely).
 The only information given in Multiversity about these seven planets is that, in each case, the Earths were 'Created by an Inner Chamber of 7 Monitor Magi for a mysterious purpose yet to be revealed.'